 Get the student attendance tracker workflow template

-Click the Get Template button below to install the student attendance tracker template and then:
+Click the button below to book a demo with our team.
+After that, you can install the student attendance tracker template and then:

 - Log in to Sheetgo with your Google account.
 As this template is based in Google Sheets, they will be saved to your Google Drive.